 Main

-Being food secure is a critical component of human flourishing, which is why the second Sustainable Development Goal (SDG 2) is “Zero Hunger."
-While a number of indicators are used to track progress towards this goal, the indicator that is most indicative of the human experience of food insecurity is the Food Insecurity Experience Scale, or FIES.
-The FIES was developed due to a recognized need to measure actual food insecurity based on personal exposure to hunger, rather than proxies for food insecurity, such as estimates of calories per capita, or health consequences of food insecurity, such as child stunting.
-However, as a relatively new metric, little work has been done so far to model food security or estimate current trends using the FIES at more local spatial scales.
+Food security is a critical component of human flourishing, which is why the second Sustainable Development Goal (SDG 2) is “Zero Hunger."
+One of the indicators to track progress on the first target of this goal, to ensure access by everyone to safe, nutritious and sufficient food (SDG2.1) , is the prevalence of moderate to severe food insecurity in the population based on the Food Insecurity Experience Scale, or FIES.
+The FIES was developed by FAO in 2013 as a global extension of pioneering work done on Latin America to develop a metric of food insecurity based on the perspective of people who experience it.
+Other indicators of food insecurity, such as FAO’s most commonly used estimate of undernourishment, are based on macro models of the mean and distribution of calories consumed per capita in a population.
+These do not capture the actual lived exposure of individuals to food shortages.

+Because the FIES is based on responses to polls, the data is limited to 77 countries where the polls have been conducted.
+The current practice is to assign the regional average prevalence rate for countries without survey data in order to compile regional and global aggregates.
+This is not very satisfactory.
+In addition, because the FIES is a relatively new metric, it does not have a sufficiently long time series to estimate trends with any degree of precision.
+To understand whether SDG 2 is being met, one needs to estimate food insecurity outcomes in 2030.

+The contribution of this paper is to fill these two gaps of coverage and forecasts by developing a model of FIES outcomes that is based on covariates that are available for places where actual polling data is not available, and that can be forecast to 2030 to get a sense of what food insecurity at that time might look like.
+We also take advantage of the within-country spatial distribution of FIES reports to push the analysis beyond country level to a sub-national level, that is administratively onece removed from the national level (GADM1).
+To our knowledge, this is the first effort to model the FIES outcomes.

 Food security has traditionally been difficult to measure, and this has led to incomplete or inaccurate pictures of global hunger.
 Metrics of macro-health, such as anthropometry and mortality rates are correlated broadly with food insecurity and have been used for many years to monitor human well-being .
 However, these metrics are confounded with other determinants of health such as infectious disease and are not meaningful at the scale of individuals or households .
 Other proxies for food security, such as food availability estimated from crop yields , are also inadequate because they only make rough estimates of how accessible food is to the general population, and food insecurity can certainly occur in the absence of food availability decline .
 Moreover, these metrics are very sensitive to incorrect estimates of crop yields and food reserves at a national scale.
 Thus, global estimates of hunger and food insecurity based on these metrics carry forward similar flaws.